NuroDev/nuro.dev/data/blog/using_github_as_a_cms.md

 date: '2022-01-19'
 ---

 Since re-launching my website with an all new redesign I added a number of cool features.
-One such feature I thougt worth sharing about was my [portfolio page](/portfolio) as it actually uses [GitHub](https://github.com) as a CMS (Content Management System).
+One such feature I thought worth sharing about was my [projects page](/portfolio) as it actually uses [GitHub](https://github.com) as a CMS (Content Management System).

 So, let's go through and breakdown why I added this feature, why not use some other service & of course how it works.